X-XENDROME-X/Tic-Tac-Toe/README.md

 ## Features

-- Intuitive GUI design using `tkinter`.
+- Intuitive GUI design using `Tkinter`.
 - Engaging gameplay with realistic board visuals.
 - Responsive and interactive interface.
 - Automatically detects winning combinations and announces the winner.
-- Option to play against a friend or AI (not implemented in this version).

 ## How to Play